 Austria has been a very stable country for years.
 The country has hovered in the top 5 safest countries in Europe for more than a decade.
 There is hardly any crime.
 The green, beautiful nature seems to have a calming effect on its inhabitants and travelers always feel at ease here, even in the larger cities.

 Also read: Top 3 | The coolest winter sports destinations in Europe

 Austria is not only a wonderful country to live in, it is also a carefree country for travelers with a lot of beautiful things to see.

 4. Denmark| GPI Score 1.283

 Denmark has always been one of the safest and also 'undercover' countries in Europe and certainly on the world stage it is economically and authoritarianly small.
 Apart from a few football successes, the country has always remained a bit to itself.
 Denmark does not interfere with others and vice versa.
 In any case, this is bearing fruit for the inhabitants.
 Denmark will once again be one of the safest countries in Europe and rightly so in 2020.

-Life in Denmark is generally quiet, the small country excels in safety on the streets and in general women there also dare to walk alone late at night.
+Life in Denmark is generally quiet, the small country excels in street safety and women there generally dare to walk alone even late at night.
 Denmark is relaxed with good facilities, both for living and traveling.

 5. Czech Republic | GPI Score 1.337